FastComments/fastcomments-docs/src/content/guides/sso-access-control/items/access-control-spec.md

 which you may use to test your implementation:

     Page with null group ids, user with null group ids - should have access.
+    Page with null group ids, user with group ids - should have access.
     Page with group ids, user with null group ids - should have access.
     Page with group ids, user with empty list - should NOT have access.
     Page with group ids, user with group ids - intersection exists - should have access.